MKPD109/Data-Cleansening-Pandas/README.md

 ## Project Overview

-This project is a solution to the "Quality ML Developer Intern" technical test.
+This project is a solution to the "Quality ML Developer Intern" technical test (which I fail QAQ).
 The goal was to build a data dashboard using a provided bug tracking dataset (`bugs.csv`) to answer key questions regarding bug volume, severity, throughput, and component risk.

 In addition to standard visualizations, this solution includes an **Automated Insight Extraction** engine and a robust **Data Cleaning Pipeline** to handle significant data quality issues found in the raw file.